greaterthan/Guide-to-Cobudgeting/introduction.md

-# Greaterthan's Guide to Collaborative Finance
+# Welcome to Greaterthan's Guide to Collaborative Finance

 Learn how to use collaborative financial tools in your organization.
 This Handbook provides you with everything you need to make collaborative finance easy with the help of training resources, guides, and stories.